funteck123/FOP_Tron/README.md

 #### 4.2.4 Writing a good commit message

-Writing informative commit messages and committing changes frequently not only helps others understand the modifications you've made but also enables easier access to specific older versions.
 A well-crafted commit message can serve as a helpful update log.
 Let's compare the following examples:

 ```bash
 git commit -m "Add new files"